AppFlowy-IO/AppFlowy-Docs/blog-highlights/demystifying-appflowy-editors-codebase.md

  * keywords
  * handler

- The *keywords* are words that when you type after pressing `/` (slash), this item is filtered out for you.
+ The *keywords* are used to filter results from the menu, and are matched against what you type after pressing `/` (slash).

  The *handler* serves as a callback for when the user clicks on the SelectionMenuItem.
 This handler can be used to insert a node, transform the current node, and much more.